Voters with Disabilities

 Any voter unable to reach their voting area may request to vote “curbside.”
-This option allows voters to park as close to the voting site as possible and vote, whether they are at the curb or in their car.
-Certain polling place locations that are not handicap accessible will have a sign posted outside with a phone number that will directly connect them to poll workers to aid them.
+This option allows voters to park as close to the Voting Location as possible and vote, whether they are at the curb or in their car.
+Certain In-Person Voting Locations that are not handicap accessible will have a sign posted outside with a phone number that will directly connect them to poll workers to aid them.
 When notified that someone has requested curbside voting, a poll worker will bring a Roster of Voters to the voter to sign, a ballot, a ballot secrecy sleeve, a pen, and assists the voter if necessary.
 For more information, please contact our office at (805) 654-2664.

 ADDITIONAL ACCESSIBLE VOTING OPTIONS AND SERVICES